Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 Line to eat at Regency Café, London, England, UK

 MAP.
-Before setting off on the best Self Guided Walking Tour of London Westminster, feast on a traditional Full English Breakfast at Regency Café.
+Before setting off on your Self Guided Walking Tour of London Westminster, fuel up with a traditional Full English Breakfast at Regency Café.
 The diner is a local favorite – so expect a queue!

 The English Rose Café and Tea Shop